fpgadeveloper/fpga-drive-aximm-pcie/README.md

 4. Vivado will run the script and generate the project.
 When it's finished, click Generate bitstream.
 5. When the bitstream is successfully generated, select `File->Export->Export Hardware`.
    In the window that opens, tick "Include bitstream" and "Local to project".
-6. To build the SDK workspace, open a Linux command terminal and `cd` to the SDK directory in the repo.
+6. To build the Vitis workspace, open a Linux command terminal and `cd` to the Vitis directory in the repo.
-7. The SDK directory contains the `build-sdk.tcl` script that will build the SDK workspace containing the hardware design and the software application.
+7. The Vitis directory contains the `build-vitis.tcl` script that will build the Vitis workspace containing the hardware design and the software application.
 Run the build script by typing the following command:
-   `<path-of-xilinx-sdk>/bin/xsdk -batch -source build-sdk.tcl`.
-Note that you must replace `<path-of-xilinx-sdk>` with the actual path to your Xilinx SDK installation.
+   `<path-of-xilinx-vitis>/bin/xsct build-vitis.tcl`.
+Note that you must replace `<path-of-xilinx-vitis>` with the actual path to your Xilinx Vitis installation.
-8. Run Xilinx SDK (DO NOT use the Launch SDK option from Vivado) and select the workspace to be the SDK subdirectory of the repo.
+8. Run Xilinx Vitis and select the workspace to be the Vitis subdirectory of the repo.
-10. Select `Project->Build automatically`.
-11. Connect and power up the hardware.
+9. Connect and power up the hardware.
-12. Open a Putty terminal to view the UART output.
+10. Open a Putty terminal to view the UART output.
-13. In the SDK, select `Xilinx Tools->Program FPGA`.
+11. In Vitis, select `Xilinx Tools->Program FPGA`.
-14. Right-click on the application and select `Run As->Launch on Hardware (System Debugger)`
+12. Right-click on the application and select `Run As->Launch on Hardware (Single Application Debug)`

 ## Board Specific Notes